pyro-ppl/pyro/.github/issue_template.md

 ### Environment
 For any bugs, please provide the following:
  - OS and python version.
- - PyTorch version, or more generally, output of `pip freeze`.
+ - PyTorch version, or if relevant, output of `pip freeze`.
  - Pyro version: output of `python -c 'import pyro; print pyro.__version__'`

 ### Code Snippet
-Provide any relevant code snippets to replicate the issue.
+Provide any relevant code snippets and commands run to replicate the issue.